rabbitmq/rabbitmq-clusterer/README.md

 Unlike the existing tooling, the Clusterer is declarative and goal
 directed: you tell it the overall shape of the cluster you want to construct and the clusterer tries to achieve that.
-By contrast, the existing tooling (`rabbitmqctl join_cluster` and friends) is not goal directed, requires more oversight, and for these reasons is unsuited to automated deployment tools.
+By contrast, the existing tooling (`rabbitmqctl join_cluster` and friends) is imperative, requires more oversight, and for these reasons is unsuited to automated deployment tools.
 The Clusterer has been specifically designed with automated deployment tools in mind.